abhay-jain/item-catalog/README.txt

-NOTE :	Many parts of this application contains code that I have used from
-	the Udacity lessons.
-Most of it isa standard code like /login, /gconnect, /gdisconnect.
-All the logical parts of code have been written by me myself.

 ## About
 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.